Welcome to today's edition of the Rush 24-7 podcast.

 This morning on CNN, the anchor Heidi Collins talked to the FBI spokesman Ross Rice on the phone.

-Both men were charged in a criminal complaint that was filed in U.S. district court here in Chicago on Sunday.
+Both men were charged in a criminal complaint that was filed in U.S. District Court here in Chicago on Sunday with two violations of federal law.

-One solicitation of a bribe, and the second is mail fraud.
+One, solicitation of a bribe, and the second is mail fraud.

 The third was the solicitation of campaign funds from people that wanted to do business with the state of Illinois.